cobaltians/plugins/Webservices/README.md

 	{ type : "plugin", name : "webservices", action : "onWSError", data : {
 		callId : 2312, //previously generated callId
-		data : {} // the data that was given by the server, text : "" // the server response as text if JSON parse of the response failed }}
+		data : {}, // the data that was given by the server, text : "", // the server response as text if JSON parse of the response failed, errorCode : 401 //the error code sent by the server }}

 If saveToStorage was true, native store the result with the storageKey